Old Tucson Studios: Nick C. Hall, "founder" and "mayor" of Old Tucson

+the naming of the Nick C. Hall Ramada, an idea originally conceived by historian David Leighton.

 Early history

 Old Tucson was originally built in 1939 by Columbia Pictures on a Pima County-owned site as a replica of 1860s’ era Tucson for the movie Arizona (1940), starring William Holden and Jean Arthur.
 Workers built more than 50 buildings in 40 days.
 Many of those structures are still standing.

 After Arizona completed filming, the location lay dormant for several years, until the filming of The Bells of St. Mary's (1945), starring Bing Crosby and Ingrid Bergman.
 Other early movies filmed on this set included The Last Round-Up (1947) with Gene Autry and Winchester '73 (1950) with James Stewart and The Last Outpost (1951) with Ronald Reagan.
 The 1950s saw the filming of Gunfight at the O.K.
 Corral (1957), The Lone Ranger and the Lost City of Gold (1958), Cimarron (1960), Last Train from Gun Hill (1959), and Rio Bravo (1959) among others.

 Open to the public

 In 1959, entrepreneur Robert Shelton leased the property from Pima County and began to restore the aging facility.
 Old Tucson re-opened in 1960, as both a film studio and a theme park.
 The park grew building by building with each movie filmed on its dusty streets.
 John Wayne starred in four movies at Old Tucson.
-Rio Bravo (1959) added a saloon, bank building and doctor's office; McClintock!
-(1963) added the McClintock Hotel; El Dorado (1966) brought a renovation of the storefronts on Front Street; and with Rio Lobo (1970) came a cantina, a granite-lined creek, a jail and a ranch house.
+Rio Bravo (1959) added a saloon, bank building and doctor's office; McLintock!
+(1963) added the McLintock Hotel; El Dorado (1966) brought a renovation of the storefronts on Front Street; and with Rio Lobo (1970) came a cantina, a granite-lined creek, a jail and a ranch house.

 In 1968, a 13,000 square foot (1,208 square meter) soundstage was built to give Old Tucson greater movie-making versatility.
 The first film to use the soundstage was Young Billy Young (1968), starring Robert Mitchum and Angie Dickinson.